Skip to content

 Divisibility Rule of 1

-As all the numbers are divisible by 1 it doesn’t need any test to determine that.
-Any number k can be written as k×1, thus we can divide k by 1 and still have k left.
+All the numbers are divisible by 1; it doesn't need any test to determine that.
+Any number, any number k, can be written as k×1; thus, we can divide k by 1 and still have k left.
 For example, if 2341 is divided by 1, we have 2341 as the quotient and 0 as the remainder.

 Divisibility Rule of 2

-A number is divisible by 2 if the last digit of the number is any of the following digits 0, 2, 4, 6, 8.
-The numbers with the last digits 0, 2, 4, 6, and 8 are called even numbers.
+A number is divisible by 2 if its last digit is one of the following: 0, 2, 4, 6, or 8.
+Numbers that end in 0, 2, 4, 6, or 8 are called even numbers.

 Example: 2580, 4564, 90032 etc. are divisible by 2.